-I have been using ultrawide monitors for a while now and the Alienware is my top recommendation followed by the Asus.
-They both have G-sync and an IPS panel which I consider essential for gaming.
-They also go up to 120 Hz which is the minimum I recommend.
+I have been using ultrawide monitors for a while now and the Alienware is my top recommendation.
+It has G-sync and an IPS panel which I consider essential for gaming.
+It also goes up to 120 Hz which is the minimum I recommend.

 4. VR Headset

 The HP Reverb G2 is clearly the best consumer grade VR headset for DCS and all other sims right now.
 It has a much clearer screen not just on paper, but in practice as well.
 The Quest 2 is a decent mid-range option if the Reverb is out of your budget or is not available in your country.

 |Headset||Resolution (per eye)||Total Pixels (both eyes)|